pieterjanvc/HOLLOW-TREE/docs/ITadmin.md

 For more info visit https://rstudio.github.io/shiny-server/os/latest/

-5. Setup the necessary environment variables
+### 4. Setup the necessary remote environment variables

-The first deployment of the apps will fail as the environment variables are not set yet.
+NOTE: On Posit Connect you can add environment variables _after_ the apps are deployed in the online app's settings page.
+This means that the first deployment of the apps will fail as the environment variables are not set yet.

-To fix this, log into the server and set the following environment variables:
+The following environment variables need to be accessible by _both_ apps on the server:

 - POSTGRES_PASS_SCUIRREL : The password for the scuirrel user
 - POSTGRES_PASS_ACCORNS : The password for the accorns user